Suggester/Documentation/config/adminroles.md

 ### Accepted Inputs
 Any role name, id or @mention

-!> Adding the @everyone role to the configuration will give **all members of your server** enhanced permissions on the bot!
+!> Adding the @everyone role to the configuration will give **all members of your server** elevated permissions on the bot!